amirhkr/Sentiment_Analysis/README.md

     ```sh
     pip install -r requirements.txt
       ```

-5. **Download the pre-trained model:**
+## Note: The pre-trained model verification

-    Ensure that the  file is in the root directory of the project.
+Ensure that the  pre-trained model is in this path <em>/model/model.pth</em>once the repo is cloned.
 If not, download it and place it there.

+Alternatively,you may want run <em>training.ipynb</em> Jupter notebook using the same virtual enviroment created above to train a new model which may take some time!

 ## Running the Application